 Certifications and Degrees

-In this position, it pays to have Operations Management in your toolkit; employees who claim proficiency enjoy a higher median salary of around $13.13 per hour.
-A relatively widespread skill at United Bank is Customer Service; over one-half of employees use it for work.
-Many workers are also familiar with Cash Handling, Banking, and Customer Relations.
+When it comes to skills, Problem Solving seems to bolster pay the most; employees who claim proficiency also enjoy a median income of about $15.22 per hour.
+A relatively widespread skill at United Bank is Customer Service; a majority of employees use it for work.
+Other top skills include Cash Handling, Sales, and Customer Relations.

 Benefits and Perks